 Thank you so much for your interest in the 2019 Inclusive Leadership Conference.
+The conference takes place on April 7 from 11am - 3:30pm.
 This form will serve as your registration for the conference and we will pull from it to make the name tags.
 Food will be provided so please include any dietary restrictions in the accommodation request field.

 Join the Student Government Association for a political debate between the College Democrats, College Republicans, Young Democratic Socialists of America, and Young Americans for Liberty!
 The debate will take place in the Student Center Theater on October 29th from 7pm-9pm.

 This form is to submit requests for content to be posted on various SGA platforms as well as A graphics request.
 Please fill out the form completely and if you have any questions, reach out to the PR chairs.
 If you need a post as soon as possible, please text the PR chairs immediately after you submit this form.